Pure-Circuit: Tight Inapproximability for PPAD: Applications

-A \emph{polymatrix game} is defined by an undirected graph $(V, E)$, where each vertex represents a player, and we use $n = |V|$ to denote the number of players in the game.
-Each player $i \in V$ has a fixed number of actions (also called pure strategies) given by $m_i$.
-For each edge $(i, j) \in E$, there is an $m_i \times m_j$ matrix $A_{ij}$ giving the payoffs that player $i$ obtains from their interaction with player $j$, and likewise there is an $m_j \times m_i$ matrix $A_{ji}$ giving payoffs for player $j$'s interaction with player $i$.
+\emph{Polymatrix games} are defined by an undirected graph $(V, E)$, where each vertex represents a player, and we use $n = |V|$ to denote the number of players in the game.
+Like graphical games, each player $i \in V$ has a fixed number of actions given by $m_i$.

+The difference between polymatrix games and graphical games comes in how the payoffs for each player are defined.
+In a polymatrix game, for each edge $(i, j) \in E$, there is an $m_i \times m_j$ matrix $A_{ij}$ giving the payoffs that player $i$ obtains from their interaction with player $j$, and likewise there is an $m_j \times m_i$ matrix $A_{ji}$ giving payoffs for player $j$'s interaction with player $i$.